Lin777/Regis/README.md

 ### Steps to follow

-- On your terminal locate inside the docker folder that you downloaded.
+- Locate your terminal inside the docker folder that you recently downloaded.
 - Run the following script to build the image with all the prerequisites from the Dockerfile file:
 ```bash
 docker build -t esug .